-WARNING: Failure to follow the above instructions can adversely affect the Occupant Classification System (OCS) which can cause serious injury or death.
+WARNING: Failure to follow the instructions can adversely affect the Occupant Classification System (OCS) which can cause serious injury or death.

 WARNING: If the front passenger airbag is not turning on or off as expected, do not seat a passenger in the front passenger seat.
-Contact Tesla Service.
+Use the mobile app to schedule a service appointment.

-WARNING: To ensure accuracy of the occupant detection system, do not make any modifications to the front passenger seat.
+WARNING: To ensure accuracy of the Occupant Classification System (OCS), do not make any modifications to the front passenger seat.